-Because then you’ll be able to understand what is it that you guys are really trying to focus on, what is it the processes that you are executing and get to know them really well.
+Because then you’ll be able to understand what is it that you guys are really trying to focus on, what is it the processes that you are executing, and get to know them really well.
 I do think that when you start getting economies of scale or you have multiple people executing one function, then it might make sense to consider leveraging an outsource solution or technology to help, allowing you to scale further and further and faster and faster.

 Q: What strategies do companies use to mitigate risks with offshore outsourcing?

-A: The most important and mission critical is aligning on the implementation process.
-How much time do they need in order to transition work overseas?
+A: The most important and mission-critical is aligning on the implementation process.
+How much time do they need in order to transition to work overseas?
 How are you gonna measure success?
 And how often are you communicating around this work?
 I think those are the three main areas that in the implementation, you really need to work on defining with them.
 Allow them to recommend the process that they feel the most comfortable with.
 If they’re implementing something and they’ve done it before, they have, they know what’s gonna happen.
 They know what might be wrong.
 So I really think, leveraging, or asking them for their process, and following their process will help.